jhollinger/grape-activerecord/README.md

 # grape-activerecord

 A simple way to use ActiveRecord with your Grape apps.
 The defaults are all very Railsy (`config/database.yml`, `db/seeds.rb`, `db/migrate`, etc.), but you can easily change them.
+Supports:

+* ActiveRecord 4
+* ActiveRecord 5 (new, possibly buggy; please submit a PR if you find something!)

 ## How to use